Blackberry Smoke with special guest The Allman Betts Band, Spirit of the South Tourwith The Wild Feathers

 The Blackberry Smoke concert at Rose Music Center has been rescheduled to Sunday, August 1, 2021.

 Patrons should hold on to their tickets, as they will be honored for the rescheduled date.

-Blackberry Smoke will kick off their extensive “Spirit Of The South Tour: A Celebration of Southern Rock and Roll” this summer with special guests The Allman Betts Band, The Wild Feathers and founding member of The Allman Brothers Band, Jaimoe.
-The tour will include a stop in Huber Heights, OH at Rose Music Center.
+Acclaimed American rock band Blackberry Smoke will embark on their extensive “Spirit of the South Tour: A Celebration of Southern Rock N’ Roll” this summer with special guests The Allman Betts Band and The Wild Feathers.
+Kicking off July 30 at Bridgeport, CT’s Hartford Healthcare Amphitheatre, the tour will include a stop at Rose Music Center on Sunday, August 1.

-Blackberry Smoke is Charlie Starr (vocals, guitar), Richard Turner (bass, vocals), Brit Turner (drums), Paul Jackson (guitar, vocals), and Brandon Still (keyboards).
-Since their debut in 2004, the band has independently released six full-length records and has toured relentlessly, building a strong and loyal community of fans.
-In addition to their work as musicians, Blackberry Smoke remains committed to charitable work and has raised nearly $400,000 benefiting children’s cancer research.
+Since forming in 2001, the band has continued to tour relentlessly, building a strong and loyal community of fans.
+Their music has also been prominently featured in the hit television show, “Yellowstone” and they’ve performed on NBC’s “Last Call with Carson Daly.”
+In addition to their work as musicians, Blackberry Smoke remains committed to charitable work and has raised nearly $500,000 benefiting children’s cancer research.

 Reserved Pavilion Seating

 $73.00*, $63.00*, $53.00*, $43.00*

 *While supplies last.
 Ticket prices include parking and are subject to price increase based on demand and applicable Ticketmaster fees.
 All events are rain or shine.
 Dates, times and artists subject to change without notice.
 Limit 8 tickets per person.